Author: Skillwave Training

 and then somehow consolidate or append data in one tall table.
 This was a rather complex scenario that we could solve with VBA or SQL, but now we have a more efficient and user friendly way of doing this.
 Don’t forget to download the workbook in order to follow along!

-Before we begin with the real pattern, make sure that you download the workbook in order to follow along.
-The workbook comes with the files that you can see in the previous image inside a folder called PQExample which is basically the folder where we’re going to point our Power Query solution to work on.
-The file that contains the actual Power Query solution is called Ultimate Combination.xlsx and you should be able to see it immediately after you unzip the downloaded file.
+Let’s say you have a list of files as shown in the image above, inside a folder called PQExample which is basically the folder where we’re going to point our Power Query solution to work on.
+The file that contains the actual Power Query solution is called Ultimate Combination.xlsx.

-We encourage you to explore all files and see what’s in it.
-Overall, they all share the same column header names:
+Overall, the files all share the same column header names:

 Now we can head over to the real Pattern.